Fourth voyage of Columbus: Antilles

-The fleet, reduced now to La Capitana and Santiago de Palos, both already in a sorry state, anchored at the Jardín de la Reina, Cuba, on 12 May.
-That week proved especially disastrous for the leaky ships, and taxing for the crew.
-With 'ships pierced by borers worse than a honeycomb, the people spiritless and desperate,' they carried on to Jamaica, reaching St Ann's Bay on 25 June.
-Columbus deeming the fleet unseaworthy, he had both ships run ashore and the 116 crew mates marooned for what would prove to be a year-long odyssey.
-(Note: Of the original 140 men, 'six had died or deserted before Veragua, twelve had been killed at Belen, and six had since died' (Bedini 2000).)
+The Columbian fleet, reduced now to the Capitana and Santiago, both already in a sorry state, dropped anchor in Jardines de la Reina, just off Isla Juana, on 12 May 1503.
+That week proved especially disastrous for the leaky caravels, and taxing for the crew.
+With "ships pierced by borers worse than a honeycomb, the people spiritless and desperate", they carried on southeastwards to Jamaica, reaching Saint Ann's Bay, just off the modern town of the same name, on 25 June.
+Being now indisputably beyond repair, Columbus condemned both caravels and had them beached for break up, thus marooning himself and the remaining company of 116 men for what would prove to be a year-long odyssey.

-Columbus set about securing a vessel to send for rescue.
-That July, he enlisted his captains Méndez and Fieschi, twelve crew mates, and twenty Taino rowers to attempt the daring crossing of the Jamaica Channel aboard dugout canoes in two parties.
-In three days' time, both canoes reached Navassa Island, where several rowers died or fell very ill of dehydration.
-Despite these odds, the survivors made the rest of the crossing in one day's time.
-The captains were detained by the governor at Jaraguá, and did not reach Santo Domingo until March 1504.
-There, the governor denied them use of a small caravel to rescue their mates, further prolonging their marooning.
+Columbus set about securing a vessel to send to Nueva Isabela for their rescue.
+That July 1503, he enlisted his captains Méndez and Fieschi, twelve crewmates, and twenty Taino rowers to attempt the daring crossing of the Jamaica Channel aboard dugout canoes in two flotillas.
+In three days' time, both parties reached Navassa Island, where several rowers died or fell very ill of dehydration.
+Despite these odds, the survivors made the rest of the crossing to La Española in one day's time.
+Upon reaching Jaragua though, the captains were promptly apprehended and detained by governor de Ovando, and so did not reach the port capital until March 1504.
+Their luck there did not improve though, as de Ovando now denied them the use of a small caravel for the needed rescue to the west, further prolonging the Columbian crew's marooning.

-Meanwhile, back in Jamaica, the stranded crew's discontent festered until 2 January 1504, when Francisco and Diego de Porras led a mutiny of 48 men.
-The rebels fled ashore towards the eastern end of the island, to the great misfortune of Amerindian settlements they passed.
-Over the next month, they would attempt the Channel crossing twice, but fail both times, and so return to St Ann's Bay by the end of March, where, after a skirmish, the Porras brothers would be imprisoned, and their mutineers pardoned.
-Coincidentally, Amerindian attitudes towards the St Ann's party grew strained, leading to markedly fewer provisions.
-This trend the Admiral rather ingeniously reverted during the lunar eclipse of 29 February, which he convinced the caciques was a sign of divine disapproval of their recent reticence.

-Finally, on 29 June, a rescue caravel from Santo Domingo arrived at St Ann's Bay.
-The rescued crew reached that port on 13 August.